AlbertoV5/tec-data/Week-1/challenge-1/readme.md

 | A | 5000 to 9999| 169	|55%	|45%	|0%
 | B | 35000 to 39999 | 6 | 67%  |33% |0% |

 2. Filtering can become too convoluted if looking for many variables so we must be careful to assert that the results are consistent.
 For example, making sure that our percentages sum to 100% or that the "sum of the row totals" matches all the possible cases in our dataset.
-We can use this formula to make sure we didn't miss anything:
+We can use this formula to make sure we didn't miss a row:

 ```excel
 =IF(